bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my ongoing Accreditation and Registration.
-I receive monthly Supervision from an experienced BABCP Accredited CBT Therapist/ Compassion Focused Therapist.
+I receive monthly Supervision from a BABCP Accredited CBT Therapist / peer-reviewed ACT trainer.
 I also attend a Peer Supervision Group grounded in the ACT model and Contextual Behavioural Science.

 As an Accredited member of the British Association of Behavioural and Cognitive Therapists and the Nursing and Midwifery Council, my work is underpinned by the